Home | News

 About the Customized Logistics and Delivery Association

-The Customized Logistics and Delivery Association (CLDA) is a non-profit professional association that is the voice of the time-critical logistics and delivery industries.
-The association serves the needs of its 3,500 essential service members who are logistics professionals, carriers, shippers, drivers, air cargo logistics providers, 3PLs and vendors servicing today’s supply chain companies.
-Since 1987, CLDA has provided business opportunities, advocacy and education.
-For more information see www.clda.org.
+The Customized Logistics and Delivery Association (CLDA) is a non-profit professional association that connects and leads members of the time-critical logistics and delivery industries.
+The association serves the needs of its 2,900 essential service members who are logistics professionals, carriers, shippers, drivers, air cargo logistics providers, 3PLs and vendors servicing today’s supply chain companies.
+The CLDA gives its members access to a diverse network of logistics professionals looking to create new business opportunities and share decades of practical insights.
+They provide an avenue for amplifying members’ voices on key issues and help them participate in the regulatory discussions shaping the industry.
+The CLDA keeps members informed and educated on trends, current issues and best practices.
+For more information visit clda.org.

 Media Contact